ZincSun/ZincSun.github.io/_pages/about.md

 Hi!
 My name is **Shin Sun**.
 I work as a research assistant at Department of Chemistry, National Taiwan University.
 My research interest lies in the intersection of Quantum Information Theory, Physical Chemistry, Computer Science, and Mathematics.
 Therefore, I created this blog as a place to share the topics I find interesting, and explain them based on my knowledge.
-So, be prepared, because we are going to explore the fascinating quantum world together.
+So, be prepared, because we are going to explore one of the most mysterious and fascinating place beyond Alice and Bob can imagine, the neverland of entanglement.

 Please feel free to contact me if you have anything want to discuss.